cis-ds/course-site/content/notes/geoviz/raster-maps-with-ggmap/index.md

 theme_set(theme_minimal())
 ```

-[`ggmap`](https://github.com/dkahle/ggmap) is a package for R that retrieves raster map tiles from online mapping services like [Google Maps](https://www.google.com/maps) and plots them using the `ggplot2` framework.
+[`ggmap`](https://github.com/dkahle/ggmap) is a package for R that retrieves raster map tiles from online mapping services like [Stamen Maps](http://maps.stamen.com/) and plots them using the `ggplot2` framework.
 The map tiles are **raster** because they are static image files generated previously by the mapping service.
 You do not need any data files containing information on things like scale, projection, boundaries, etc. because that information is already created by the map tile.
 This severely limits your ability to redraw or change the appearance of the geographic map, however the tradeoff means you can immediately focus on incorporating additional data into the map.

-{{% callout note %}}

-Google has [recently changed its API requirements](https://developers.google.com/maps/documentation/geocoding/usage-and-billing), and **ggmap** users are now required to provide an API key *and* enable billing.
-I would not recommend trying to use Google Maps to obtain map images.
-The code below would work for you, but Google now charges you each time you obtain a map image.
-Stick to the other providers such as Stamen Maps.

-{{% /callout %}}

 ## Obtain map images

-`ggmap` supports open-source map providers such as [OpenStreetMap](https://www.openstreetmap.org/) and [Stamen Maps](http://maps.stamen.com/#terrain/12/37.7706/-122.3782), as well as the proprietary Google Maps.
+`ggmap` supports open-source map providers such as [OpenStreetMap](https://www.openstreetmap.org/) and [Stamen Maps](http://maps.stamen.com/#terrain/12/37.7706/-122.3782).
 Obtaining map tiles requires use of the `get_map()` function.
-There are two formats for specifying the mapping region you wish to obtain:

-1. Bounding box
-1. Center/zoom

-## Specifying map regions

-### Bounding box

-**Bounding box** requires the user to specify the four corners of the box defining the map region.
+To identify which map tiles need to be obtained, you specify the mapping region using a **bounding box**.
+The bounding box requires the user to specify the four corners of the box defining the map region.
 For instance, to obtain a map of Chicago using Stamen Maps:

 ```r